When shopping protein powders, most people get so hung up over the protein content that they hardly even bother to check the other Nutrition Facts.

 Sodium: 40mg per serving

 To be honest, we were a little skeptical since Norcal does not add any colors, flavors or preservatives in their powder.
-How would it mix, or taste?
+How would it mix, look, or taste?

 Quite surprisingly, it tastes just like full cream milk.
 The texture is creamy and delicious.